The non-Hermitian skin effect: A perspective: Topological boundary states and the NH skin states

-As an interesting side note, we remark that this model breaks the cBBC~\cite{kunst_biorthogonal_2018, yao_edge_2018}, where a topological invariant defined from the Bloch Hamiltonian predicts the existence of modes on the boundaries.
-The previously mentioned GBZ approach provides a route towards restoring the cBBC~\cite{yao_edge_2018, song_non-hermitian_2019, Yokomizo2019}, whereas an alternative approach based on the biorthogonal properties of the boundary modes was proposed in Ref.~\citenum{kunst_biorthogonal_2018}.
-This breakdown of the cBBC first noticed in Ref.~\citenum{Lee2016} is a common feature of ``conventional'' topological models featuring the NH skin effect~\cite{kunst_non-hermitian_2019}, and can be intuitively understood from the fact due a discrepancy between the PBC and OBC spectra, gap closings indicating topological phase transitions generally occur for different parameter values.
+We remark that this model breaks the cBBC~\cite{kunst_biorthogonal_2018, yao_edge_2018}, where a topological invariant defined from the Bloch Hamiltonian predicts the existence of modes on the boundaries.
+The previously mentioned GBZ approach provides a route towards restoring the cBBC~\cite{yao_edge_2018, song_non-hermitian_2019, yokomizo_non-bloch_2019}, whereas an alternative approach based on the biorthogonal properties of the boundary modes was proposed in Ref.~\citenum{kunst_biorthogonal_2018}.
+This breakdown of the cBBC, first noticed in Ref.~\citenum{lee_anomalous_2016}, is a common feature of topological models featuring the NH skin effect~\cite{kunst_non-hermitian_2019}, and can be intuitively understood from the fact that a discrepancy between the PBC and OBC spectra means gap closings indicating topological phase transitions generally occur for different parameter values.